nshiab/sda-docs-fine-tuning/README.md

 This will:

-1. Generate training data from SDA documentation
+1. Generate training data from SDA documentation (skipped if already exists)
-2. Train all specified models with loss tracking
+2. Train all specified models with smart resumption and loss tracking
 3. Generate visualization charts

+The entire pipeline is designed to be resumable and will skip completed steps automatically.

 Have fun!